 Recertify for Forklift Operation

 According to the Occupational Safety and Health Organization (OSHA), a forklift license expires 36 months after the date it was issued.
-Operators are required to renew their licenses every three years by completing OSHA-compliant refresher trainings.
+Operators are required to renew their licenses every three years by completing OSHA Aligned refresher trainings.

 However, under certain circumstances, this retraining may be required sooner.
 These could include the following: